 Some websites seem designed to stroke their owners’ egos or impress their users rather than providing any real value.
 However, Stanford’s research shows that ease of use and usefulness boosts a site’s credibility with its users.
 Websites also gain credibility when they’re reviewed regularly, even when their content doesn’t actually change.

 People often use the internet as a source of information about a product or service, even when they aren’t actually shopping online.
 A Pew Research Center study shows that 58 percent of Americans use the web when making purchase decisions.
-Website design should therefore use good design practices to attract potential customers and drive them towards a purchase.
+The website design should therefore use good design practices to attract potential customers and drive them towards a purchase.

 An effective search engine optimization (SEO) strategy is critical for these goals.
 The general purpose of SEO is to improve a website’s ranking on search engine results, which increases its visibility to viewers.
 Common SEO techniques include the strategic placement of links and keywords throughout the website.

 A website must also be easy to navigate if it’s to effectively compete with the many other websites that typically appear in the same search results.
-A coherent structure and interactive marketing techniques are essential design elements for achieving this goal.
+A coherent structure and interactive marketing techniques are essential to design elements for achieving this goal.

 Well-designed websites include a call to action that encourages the viewer to make a purchase.
-Potential customers should be able to easily understand their purchase options once they’ve found what they’re looking for on a web site.
+Potential customers should be able to easily understand their purchase options once they’ve found what they’re looking for on a website.

 Design Will Either Drive Conversions or Steer Customers Away